-A quick test of the instrument can be done by using a simple hand held multimeter and a lamp.
+A quick check of the instrument can be done by using a simple hand held multimeter and a lamp.

 - 1. Check the electrical resistance of the sensor between the green (-) and white (+) wire.
-Use a multimeter at the 1000 Ω range.
+Use a multimeter at the 1000 $\Omega$ range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
-The typical resistance of the wiring is 0.1 Ω /m.
-Typical resistance should be the typical sensor resistance of 100 to 200 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
+The typical resistance of the wiring is 0.1 $\Omega/m$ .
+Typical resistance should be the typical sensor resistance of 100 to 200 $\Omega$ plus 1.5 $\Omega$ for the total resistance of two wires (back and forth) of each 5 m.
 Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit. - 2.
-Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100×10^{-3} VDC range or lower.
+Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the $100 \times 10^{-3}$ VDC range or lower.
 Expose the sensor to a strong light source, for instance a 100 W light bulb at 0.1 m distance.
 The signal should read $> 2 \times 10^{-3}$ V now.
 Darken the sensor either by putting something over it or switching off the light.
 The instrument voltage output should go down and within one minute approach 0 V. - 3.
 Remove the sun screen, (see chapter on installation of the sun screen).
 Inspect the bubble level. - 4.
 Inspect the instrument for any damage. - 5.
 Inspect if the humidity indicator is blue.
 Blue indicates dryness.
-The colour pink indicates it is humid: in the latter case replace the desiccant (see chapter on maintenance).
+The colour pink indicates it is humid: in the latter case replace the desiccant (see chapter on maintenance). - 6.
+Check the instrument serial number as indicated by the label on the instrument against the certificates provided with the instrument.